MP Estate Planning UK

 Inheritance Tax and Non-Residents

-Inheritance tax in the UK can affect non-residents, but the rules and implications vary based on domicile status and asset location.
-Understanding these complexities is vital for effective international estate planning.
+Inheritance tax in the UK can affect non-residents, but the rules depend primarily on domicile status and where the assets are located.
+Understanding these complexities is vital for anyone with international connections.

 Rules for Non-Domiciles